scraed/CharacteristicGuidanceWebUI/README.md

 - Detail refinement
 - Fixing quality issues, like
   - Weird colors and styles
-  - Bad anatomy (not guaranteed :rofl:)
+  - Bad anatomy (not guaranteed :rofl:, works better on Stable Diffusion XL)
   - Strange backgrounds

 Characteristic guidance is compatible with every existing sampling methods in Stable Diffusion WebUI.
 It now have preliminary support for ControlNet.